Skip to content

 (2) Existing customers can log in online using their registered email address and password and change their data or cancel their contracts.

-(3) In addition, the regulations set out in appendix 5 (only in German) of the VBB fares scale (terms and conditions for subscriptions)) apply.
+(3) In addition, the regulations set out in appendix 5 of the VBB fares scale (subscription conditions) apply.

 • Email address

-If information that the customer supplies and that is essential to the contractual relationship (in particular address and payment method) changes, this information must be updated in the personal login area without delay.
-If the customer does not do so, the BVG or our commissioned agents are entitled to charge the customer any additional costs that may arise as a result.
+If information that you supply and that is essential to the contractual relationship (in particular address and payment method) changes, you must update your information in your personal login area without delay.
+If you do not do so, the BVG or our commissioned agents are entitled to charge you any additional costs that may arise as a result.

 (2) Orders can only be accepted from customers with a delivery and billing address within the European Union and Switzerland.
 Customers with a delivery and billing address in Switzerland are responsible for complying with Swiss customs regulations.
 The BVG shall accept no liability for any costs incurred in ordering from Switzerland.